top of page

 01/2023, 12-week duration

-Created a mobile app for community members to easily find, evaluate, and access mental health services that match their specific needs.
+I created a mobile app for community members to easily find, evaluate, and access mental health services that match their specific needs through different ways of searching.

 Outcomes